Legality Campaign: Governor's definition

 By this point the civilians in the Piratini Palace had received Taurus 38 revolvers.
-The Military Brigade distributed its armaments: soldiers and corporals with carabiners and INA submachine guns, sergeants with carbines 30 and officers with Colt 45 pistols.
+The Military Brigade distributed its armaments: soldiers and corporals with carbines and INA submachine guns, sergeants with carbines 30 and officers with Colt 45 pistols.
 Brizola personally wielded a submachine gun.
-Other weapons of the Brigade were the Schwarzlose machine gun, the Ceskoslovenzká Zbrojovka (FMZB) machine gun, and the Royal automatic pistol.
+Other weapons of the Military Brigade were the Schwarzlose machine gun, the Ceskoslovenzká Zbrojovka (FMZB) machine gun, and the Royal automatic pistol.
 Some of the armaments had been waiting in the stocks since the government of Flores da Cunha, in the 1930s, and were of dubious reliability.
-For the last time in history, the Brigade was structured as a combat unit.
+For the last time in history, the Military Brigade was structured as a combat unit.
 At the time, it had combat and guerrilla training, without the focus on ostensible policing.
-Brizola also ordered three thousand 38 revolvers from Taurus.
-The Telephone Company was occupied by the military and Varig's air transportation was put under control.
+Its officers were still military-minded and enthusiastically embraced a return to their original state army role.
+Brizola also asked Taurus for three thousand 38 revolvers.
+The Telephone Company was militarily occupied and Varig's air transport was brought under control.

 A "state of collective exaltation" emerged in Rio Grande do Sul, with much of the population in the streets, especially around the Piratini Palace.
 Many volunteered to defend the state government.
-In the Mata-borrão exhibition hall, located on the corner of Avenida Borges de Medeiros and Andrade Neves, the "Central Committee of the Movement of Democratic Resistance" was established, unifying dozens of committees.
-Until the night of August 30 it had about 45,000 volunteers.
-The civil population made its vehicles available for the cause, forming the "legality fleet".
-Also in the interior legalist committees had thousands of volunteers.
-The air clubs, for example, patrolled the border with their "teco-tecos".
+In the Mata-borrão exhibition hall, located on the corner of the Borges de Medeiros and Andrade Neves avenues, the "Central Committee of the Movement of Democratic Resistance" was established, unifying dozens of committees.
+Until the night of 30 August it had about 45,000 volunteers.
+The civilian population made its vehicles available for the cause, forming the "legality fleet".
+In the interior of the state legalist committees had thousands of volunteers.
+The air clubs patrolled the border with their small planes.
 The Allied Hotel was made available to serve as a hospital for combatants, volunteers donated blood and women presented themselves as nursing auxiliaries.

 Meanwhile, Machado Lopes informed the Ministry of War of the situation by radio.
-At 01:20 A.M. he reported that the situation was "tense but calm": Brizola would resist against any impediment to João Goulart's inauguration, had mobilized the Military Brigade and had part of the officialdom on his side, including the commanders of the 1st DC and 3rd DI.
-At 03:04 A.M.
-Odílio Denys answered, reporting Lott's arrest and ordering the two legalist division commanders in Porto Alegre to be detained.
-At 03:10 A.M.
-Machado Lopes replied: "Understood, I'll do it.
-Situation Porto Alegre very tense.
-Governor Brizola has organized a Palace defense and seems to have distributed civilian arms to his supporters.
+At 01:20 he reported that the situation was "tense but calm": Brizola would resist against any impediment to João Goulart's inauguration, he had mobilized the Military Brigade and had part of the officialdom on his side, including the commanders of the 1st DC and 3rd DI.
+At 03:04 Odílio Denys answered, reporting Lott's arrest and ordering the two legalist division commanders in Porto Alegre to be detained.
+At 03:10 Machado Lopes replied: "Understood, I'll do it.
+[The] situation [in] Porto Alegre [is] very tense.
+Governor Brizola has organized a palace defense and seems to have distributed civilian arms to his supporters.
 I am vigilant in maintaining order.
 It would all be convenient to find a legal solution."